Medical expert of the article

 Pathophysiology of cardiac arrest

 Cardiac arrest causes global ischemia, the main consequences of which are cell damage and edema formation.
-Edema is especially dangerous for the brain, since the rigidity of the bones of the skull leads to increased intracranial pressure and reduced perfusion of the brain.
-All safely resuscitated patients experience short-term or long-term cerebral disorders.
+Edema is especially dangerous for the brain, since the rigidity of the skull bones leads to increased intracranial pressure and decreased perfusion of the brain.
+All successfully resuscitated patients experience short-term or long-term cerebral disorders.

-Decreased production of ATP leads to an increase in the permeability of the cell membrane.
-Potassium comes out of the cell, and sodium and calcium enter the cell.
-Excess sodium intake causes swelling of the cell.
-Calcium causes damage to mitochondria (decreases the formation of ATP), increases the production of nitric oxide (free radicals are formed) and in some cases activates proteases that cause cell damage.
+A decrease in ATP production leads to an increase in the permeability of the cell membrane.
+Potassium leaves the cell, and sodium and calcium enter the cell.
+Excessive sodium intake causes cell swelling.
+Calcium causes damage to mitochondria (ATP production decreases), increases nitric oxide production (free radicals are formed), and in some cases activates proteases that cause cell damage.

-In neurons, the abnormal ion current causes depolarization, the release of neurotransmitters.
-The most damaging effect is the neurotransmitter glutamate, which activates specific calcium channels and increases the calcium content in cells.
+In neurons, abnormal ion current causes depolarization and release of neurotransmitters.
+The neurotransmitter with the greatest damaging effect is glutamate, which activates specific calcium channels and increases the calcium content in cells.

-Isolation of mediators of inflammation leads to thrombosis of microvessels, increased permeability of the vascular wall and formation of edema.
-With prolonged ischemia, the processes of apoptosis are activated.
+The release of inflammation mediators leads to thrombosis of microvessels, increased permeability of the vascular wall and the formation of edema.
+With prolonged ischemia, apoptosis processes are activated.

 Symptoms of cardiac arrest

-In severe patients, cardiac arrest is usually preceded by a worsening of the condition, frequent surface breathing, hypotension, and impaired mental functions.
+In severely ill patients, cardiac arrest is usually preceded by deterioration of the condition, rapid shallow breathing, hypotension and impaired mental function.

-In other cases, it is preceded by a collapse with a short seizure spasm (less than 5 seconds).
+In other cases, it is preceded by collapse with a short attack of convulsions (less than 5 s).

 Where does it hurt?